DallanQ/lotr_journeys_in_middle_earth/QA.md

 [is-it-possible-to-hand-out-the-quest-item-to-a-cha](https://boardgamegeek.com/thread/2224069/is-it-possible-to-hand-out-the-quest-item-to-a-cha)

+> we just finished chapter 3.
+It was kinda bad chapter, but that is not the point.
+Anyone else is bothered as much as me that there is no possibility to hand out a quest item? (in this scenario it was a medicine for the injured ranger).
-> Is it possible to hand out the quest item to a character on the same tile?
+Bilbo managed to get it, but we came into the situation where it was critical to hand out the item to Aragorn, who was on the same tile as Bilbo.

-Nothing in the app or the rules allows you to move tokens from one hero's play area to another.
+> is it possible to do it, or not?

+ No it is not possible.
+The rules says that you can't trade anything between players.
+The only time some sort of trading is allowed is when one hero finds an item and the app says that "you or a nearby hero can equip this item". (item or anything like that, of course... what I mean is you can't trade unless the app says you are doing so).

+ > What if two different heroes take one medicine each?

+ The quest asks you to intereact with the ranger using a hero who has one of the tokens.
+So if a hero has the token, he can interact with the ranger, meaning that the answer for your second question is YES.

 [partially-filling-a-condition](https://boardgamegeek.com/thread/3158945/partially-filling-a-condition)

+> Yesterday we had an instruction of, "Discard 2 Prepared Cards or [do something else bad]."
 > If someone only has 1 card prepared, can they do the first half, Or does a player need to have 2 cards prepared to choose that option?

 No. You would need to be able to fully resolve the effect to choose it.
 Any time the game offers you a choice between multiple effects, you must choose one you can resolve.

 [skill-cards-and-multiple-effects-q](https://boardgamegeek.com/thread/2223595/skill-cards-and-multiple-effects-q)

+> I can't quite find in the rules how we should be using skill cards with multiple effects like one that may list an ability and then strike 2 below it.
-> Are we only selecting one multiple effect/abilities of skill cards?
+> Are we only selecting one?
 Or if more than one on a card can apply to the situation can we use all the multiple effects on the card that do?

 If a card has multiple abilities listed on it, treat them as completely separate.
 This can occasionally cause conflicts if the two abilities have the same cost, for instance, if they both require you to discard the card then you cannot discard the card once to invoke both abilities - you would need to pick one.